Moving from Self Hosted Hasura OSS to Hasura Cloud

 What if there is an instance of Hasura running on local environment without migrations already?
 Migrating this to Hasura Cloud will involve additional steps, primarily around setting up the database itself. (the schema)

-- Once the cloud project is created, if you have the migrations and metadata ready for your local instance, apply them to the cloud project using the Hasura CLI via
+Once the cloud project is created, if you have the migrations and metadata ready for your local instance, apply them to the cloud project using the Hasura CLI via hasura metadata apply and hasura migrate apply --database-name <database-name> commands.

-commands. - If you don't have the migrations ready or didn't use the Console via CLI for migrations in your local dev, you can make use of the PG Dump API to export the local database schema and apply it to the new database created as the initial migration file.
-The metadata can be exported from your local db by using
+If you don't have the migrations ready or didn't use the Console via CLI for migrations in your local dev, you can make use of the PG Dump API to export the local database schema and apply it to the new database created as the initial migration file.
+The metadata can be exported from your local db by using hasura metadata export.

 Things to Note: